DinisCruz/Book_Practical_Jni4Net/manuscript/Leanpub-book-based-on-blog-content.md

 ### Notes about current structure

-The first version of this book had the chapter order created by the original ‘import from blogger’ (i.e. by publish order).
+The current version groups the posts by published month.

-At the moment I'm working/thinking about the best way to structure this content, and how to present it in a easy to read/consume format.
+I'm still thinking about the best way to structure this content, and how to present it in a easy to read/consume format.

 It would be great if you (the reader) could provide some feedback on the book's structure, for example: